ganelson/inform/resources/Documentation/Writing with Inform.md

 > phrase: {phs_inunsigneddecimaldigits} say "[(number) in (number) unsigned decimal digit/digits]"
 >
 > This text substitution writes out the number in unsigned decimal, in such a way that numbers normally considered decimal appear large, padding with initial zeros to ensure that the result is at least the given number of digits in length.

+One more phrase about `number` values is occasionally handy:

+> phrase: {ph_numberchosen} a/-- number chosen by the player from 1 to (number) ... number
+>
+> This prints an `>` prompt and then waits for the player to type a number (and press RETURN), and keeps asking until the player enters something in the range allowed.
+If the maximum value supplied is negative or zero, the phrase does not ask for player input, and simply returns 1.

 To reiterate, though: all these different notations for typing in, and for saying back, whole numbers are all to do with a single kind, `number`.
 Unlike some programming languages, Inform has no kind for "unsigned integer", nor for "integer which should always be written in binary".